conglb/conglb.github.io/_posts/2024-06-30-how-to-use-aws-cli.md

---
-title: How to set up and use AWS CLI
+---
 layout: post
-tag: computer science
-comments: true
---
+title: "How to set up and use AWS CLI"
+---

 Here's a detailed guide on how to use the AWS CLI to manage your AWS services from the command line.